 Tim: Yeah, so that’s really good foreshadowing.
 We can see that it’s possible to cut corners, and by that we mean save a lot of money.
 So, a question that might come up from consumers is, “Well how does that happen?” and so we want to go into a few reasons or a few ways that people or companies might be able to do that.
 One thing that we emphasized in the first part of this was that a good company is going into the research, the scientific research, and they’re choosing ingredients that have been shown to be effective in healthy humans.
 But not only are they just finding ingredients, they’re finding the correct form and providing them in the right amount.
 There’s different forms of ingredients out there, and we talked a little bit about spiking adulteration and things like that.

-One of the issues, one of the most common supplement scams in the industry is something called dry-labbing.
+One of the issues, one of the most common issues in the supplement industry is something called dry-labbing.
 So, let’s talk a little bit about dry-labbing.

 Shawn: Yeah, very controversial.
 It definitely happens a lot.
 A dry-labbing could happen at the ingredient level, at the contract manufacturer finished good level.
 Sometimes companies might be ignorant about this and there’s other times that companies are complicit with it, sadly.
 But dry-labbing means, basically the term “dry” means that it’s happening on a computer, like where you’re just typing up the results that you want.
 Wet-labbing would mean that you’re actually testing things because you’re using liquids to digest certain ingredients, and then put them in these machines and test them.